Biobased adhesives and sealants respond to the needs of the market

 When biobased adhesives and sealants first were introduced, there were neither internationally acknowledged standards nor testing for biobased materials.
-To make it easier to define biobased materials and products that use them, several standards have been developed, the most important ones being the European Standards EN 16785-1 and EN 13432.
+In order to make it easier to define biobased materials and products that use them, several standards exist nowadays.
+The most important ones are the European Standards EN 16785-1 and EN 13432.

 - EN 16785-1 verifies biobased content of products in two ways: by radiocarbon analysis and elemental analysis according to CEN/TS 16440 for Carbon- 14 component.
 The standard EN 16785-1 defines biobased as “derived from biomass”.
 The biobased adhesives and sealants are thus those partially or entirely made of materials derived from biomass.
 The standard covers a broad range of products since it is applicable to solid, liquid and gaseous compositions which contain carbon.

 Obtaining a biobased certificate helps manufacturers demonstrate the biobased content of their products on the labels.
 This increases the trustworthiness of the products and company in general.

-As for the buyer, it is good to look for products that are biobased certified according to EN 16785 or another similar standard to be sure of the contents of the product.
+As for the buyer, it is good to look for products that have biobased certification according to EN 16785 or another similar standard to be sure of the contents of the product.

 Interested in bio-based adhesives and sealants?

 Biobased adhesives and sealants are gaining more and more share on various markets ranging from wood and construction to paper and packaging.
-In case you would like to receive more information on biobased products, or like to enquire about a suitable biobased product for your process, do not hesitate to contact us.
+In case you would like to receive more information on biobased products, or like to enquire about a suitable biobased solutions for your process, do not hesitate to contact us.